-Same as previous year, the NEET syllabus will include a total of 97 chapters covering all the three NEET subjects i.e., PCB (Physics, Chemistry and Biology).
+Same as previous year, the NEET syllabus includes a total of 97 chapters covering all the three NEET subjects i.e., PCB (Physics, Chemistry and Biology).

 The NEET 2021 syllabus by NTA is primarily based on the syllabus of class 11 and 12 of CBSE and various State Boards.
 The objective of the NEET exam is to test you on the portions and topics that you have prepared in your class 11 and 12.
 On comparing the NEET syllabus with your board syllabus, you may find some additions and reductions.
 However, these differences are minimal.

-While preparing for the exam, you need to strictly follow the official NEET 2021 syllabus in detail to ensure that nothing is left out.
-We advise you to thoroughly prepare each chapters’ questions and study material as per latest NEET syllabus, to be able to crack NEET and get a top rank.
+While preparing for the exam, you need to strictly follow this official NEET 2021 syllabus.
+Ensure that you do not leave any topic.
+You should thoroughly prepare each chapters’ questions and study material as per latest NEET syllabus, to be able to crack NEET and get a top rank.